 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Carl Zeiss Distagon T1,4/35 is the longer of the two lenses at 120mm.
 The Samyang XP 35mm F1.2 with a length of 117mm, is 3mm shorter.
 On the other hand, the Samyang XP 35mm F1.2 has a larger diameter of 93mm compared to the Carl Zeiss Distagon T1,4/35's 78mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Carl Zeiss Distagon T1,4/35 weighs 830g, 24% (276g) lighter than the Samyang XP 35mm F1.2's weight of 1106g.

 Lens Mounts